Michelle Wilkins, a 26-year-old woman who was seven months' pregnant, arrived at the seller's home just before noon Wednesday in Longmont, Colorado.

 A case unlike any other

-Garnett said he's never seen such a case in his 32 years as an attorney.
+Garnett said he's never seen such a case.

 "I've never quite seen this fact pattern before," he said.